Siege of Bihać (1992–1995): 1995

+In March 1995, tensions between Croat and Bosniak forces briefly escalated after the abduction of HVO Major General Vlado Šantić by members of the 502nd Brigade of the ARBiH in Bihać. Šantić disappeared on 8 March 1995 following the incident, which was investigated by a joint Croat–Bosniak commission.
+Although several suspects were arrested, the Bosnian Army described the event as a possible settling of personal or criminal scores.
+The incident did not escalate further, and cooperation between Croat and Bosniak forces in the enclave continued to improve later in the year.

 The enclave came under heavy tank and mortar fire again on 23 July 1995 in what UN officials described as "the most serious fighting in Bosnia in months".
 Thousands of rebel troops, backed by 100 tanks, attacked the Bosniak forces there.
 The United Nations General Assembly also addressed the issue:

 "Military exercise activities intensified after the Bosnian Army 5th Corps engaged Serbian troops in western Bosnia [Bihać region].
 At the same time, the "Army of the Republic of Serbian Krajina" started with large-scale preparations for offensive actions in the western Bosnia theatre of operations....
 In September 1994, 700 to 800 volunteers from Serbia were trained in the Slunj area for combat action in western Bosnia."